Improve Memory Function Naturally

 The mind is a formidable database.
 The information stored in that database is one of our most valuable assets.
 Improving our memory and improve memory function, then, is one of the most important ways to make the most of the human mind.

 Holistic approaches might have the answer to improve memory function.
 Because the holistic philosophy seeks to treat a person as a whole — rather than as a collection of symptoms, such as plain forgetfulness — it is particularly well suited to enhance the faculty of memory.
 By addressing the various dimensions of memory, from the physiological to the behavioral, these key holistic techniques can dramatically improve your memory.

 A diet high in antioxidants, for example, can help protect brain cells involved in memory from age-related damage.
 Omega-3 fatty acids found in fish, nuts, and flaxseed can help slow cognitive decline in adults.
-Similarly, olive oil is known to improve memory with its omega-3 and omega-6 fatty acids, while raw honey calms nerves and relieves anxiety to promote relaxation and rest, which is essential for effective memory.
+Similarly, olive oil is known to improve memory function with its omega-3 and omega-6 fatty acids, while raw honey calms nerves and relieves anxiety to promote relaxation and rest, which is essential for effective memory.

 Foods that are rich in polyphenol compounds are also associated with increased brain signals and enhanced memory.
 These foods include chocolate and most fruits and vegetables.
 Fruits with the highest polyphenol levels include blueberries, strawberries, walnuts, and Concord grapes.
 At the same time, patients with a deficiency in B vitamins and folate demonstrated forgetfulness, memory loss, confusion, dementia, and depression.
 Stocking up on fish, poultry, whole grains, and leafy vegetables will help you get the B vitamins you need.